RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Introduction

 Our main contributions are as follows: \begin{itemize} \item We propose \textbf{RF-HiT}, a novel generative framework for medical image segmentation that integrates an $\mathcal{O}(n)$ hierarchical Hourglass Transformer backbone with rectified flow.
-We introduce a dual-pathway design featuring a Hierarchical Feature Encoder (HFE) and a learnable linear interpolation fusion mechanism, effectively injecting multi-scale anatomical priors into the velocity prediction without compromising efficiency. \item We achieve exceptional computational efficiency; our model requires only 13.6 million parameters and 10.14 GFLOPs, producing high-quality segmentation masks in just three sampling steps. \item We validate RF-HiT on two diverse and challenging medical segmentation benchmarks: ACDC and BraTS 2021.
-Our compact model demonstrates performance comparable to or exceeding substantially heavier state-of-the-art methods, highlighting its viability for real-time clinical deployment. \end{itemize}
+We introduce a dual-pathway design featuring a main flow network paired with a hierarchical feature encoder, which injects multi-scale anatomical priors into the velocity field prediction. \item We achieve exceptional computational efficiency; our model requires only \textbf{13.6 million parameters} and \textbf{10.14 GFLOPs}, producing high-quality segmentation masks in just \textbf{3 sampling steps}. \item We validate RF-HiT on two diverse and challenging medical segmentation benchmarks: ACDC and BraTS 2021.
+Our compact model demonstrates performance comparable to or exceeding substantially heavier state-of-the-art methods. \end{itemize}